John C. Breckinridge: Return to the U.S. and death

 Johnson proclaimed amnesty for all former Confederates on December 25, 1868.
 Still in Canada, Breckinridge lingered for a few weeks to receive assurance that it still applied to him even though he had not been in the U.S. when it was issued.
-Departing Canada on February 10, 1869, he made several stops to visit family and friends along the route to Lexington, where he arrived on March 9.
+Departing Canada on February 10, 1869, he made several stops to visit family and friends, arriving in Lexington on March 9.
 Although he resided in Kentucky for the rest of his life, he never bought a home there after the war, living first in hotels and then renting a home on West Second Street.

-Many insurance companies in the south asked Breckinridge to join them in various capacities.
+Many insurance companies in the south asked Breckinridge to join them.
 In August 1868, he became manager of the Kentucky branch of Virginia's Piedmont Life Insurance Company (which soon became the Piedmont and Arlington Insurance Company).
 Washington College (now Washington and Lee University) offered him a professorship.
-He was urged to accept by former Confederate Colonel William Preston Johnston, who was already serving as a faculty member, but Breckinridge declined.
-He resumed his law practice, taking as a partner Robert A. Thornton, a 27-year-old former Confederate soldier.
+He was urged to accept by former Confederate Colonel William Preston Johnston, who was already a faculty member, but Breckinridge declined.
+He resumed his law practice, taking as a partner Robert A. Thornton, a 27-year-old Confederate veteran.
 He served as general counsel for the proposed Cincinnati Southern Railway, which would connect Cincinnati to Chattanooga via Lexington.
 Officials in Louisville tried to block the move, which would break the near-monopoly that the Louisville and Nashville Railroad had on southern trade.
-On January 25, 1870, he presented his case to the House and Senate railroad committees and, although they rejected it at that time, they approved it two years later.
+On January 25, 1870, he presented his case to the House and Senate railroad committees; although they rejected it at that time, they approved it two years later.
 Construction began in 1873.

 Breckinridge's other railroad ventures were less successful.
 During his lifetime, he was unable to secure the construction of railroads to his real estate investments in and around Superior, Wisconsin.
 As president of the newly formed Elizabethtown, Lexington, and Big Sandy Railroad company, he secured financial backing from Collis Potter Huntington for a railroad connecting Elizabethtown and Lexington to the Big Sandy River as part of a route linking those cities with the Atlantic Ocean.
 When Huntington invested in June 1871, he became president of the company, and Breckinridge became vice president.
 A line from Lexington to Mount Sterling was all that could be completed before the Panic of 1873 dried up the needed investment capital.
 The proposed line was finally completed in 1881.